Community Views: Navigating the ER as a Rare Disease Warrior

 Speak up and ask questions

 Respondents also shared the importance of advocating for themselves.
-They have knowledge and experience of their rare disease.
-Speaking up is vital.
-Bringing someone along to help advocate is beneficial.
+They have knowledge and experience of their rare disease, and speaking up is vital.
+Bringing someone along to help advocate is highly beneficial.

 “Advocate for yourself!
 Nothing can happen without your permission.”